Steh/steh.github.io/_pages/link-list.markdown

 * SSL Blacklist:  A resource for collecting and providing a blocklist for malicious SSL certificates and JA3/JA3s fingerprints.
 * URL Haus:  A resource for sharing malware distribution sites.
 * [Thread Fox](https://threatfox.abuse.ch)
-    * A resource for sharing indicators of compromise (IOCs)
+    * A resource for IOCs